 - Sensitivity: We prefer low-sensitivity microphones to help reject the ambient noise during a podcast recording.

 - Proximity effect: This depends on what you’re wanting.
-The proximity effect can help give the your recording more presence, or it can be distracting if it’s not used properly.
+The proximity effect can help give your recording more presence, or it can be distracting if it’s not used properly.

 - Protection from plosives: Nobody wants to hear a plosive (“p” and “b” sounds).
 Always angle your microphones slightly off-axis and use a pop filter or windscreen!